-OTHER DISCUSSIONS - there was a discussion of the Willow Ridge Lake dam: there is a sentiment that the State has been very lenient with the community, but it has now been several years.
+DISCUSSION of WILLOW RIDGE LAKE DAM - there is a sentiment that the State has been very lenient with the community, but it has now been several years.
 There is a concern the Commonwealth of Virginia could take over the dam.
 Plans, inundation maps and other paperwork were done several years ago - two homeowners "boards" ago.
 These all must be redone: any previous paperwork or proposals for the dam from several years ago are no longer valid.
 The costs to fix the dam is currently unknown, but it is anticipated the costs to fix the dam have increased substantially since then.
 A special assessment is one way to generate the necessary funding.
 The Commonwealth of Virginia wants the dam repaired; we can get the dam insured once it is fixed; if the dam is not repaired, the state/federal government would potentially remove the dam and allow the land to revert back to natural wetlands.

-Nothing can be done at this time, until the current in-effect (7th) covenants are amended.
+Nothing can be done at this time, until the current in-effect $(7^{th})$ covenants are amended.
 There will need to be a separate action to assess the dam and what needs to be done.